thephm/the-beans/README.md

 # The Beans - Coffee Roaster Discovery App

-A beautiful, modern web application for discovering fresh coffee roasters and cafes near you.
+A beautiful, modern web application for discovering fresh coffee roasters near you.
 Built with Next.js, Node.js, and PostgreSQL.

 ## Features

-- 🌍 **Location-based Discovery**: Find coffee roasters and cafes near you
+- 🌍 **Location-based Discovery**: Find coffee roasters near you
-- ☕ **Roaster Profiles**: Detailed information about coffee roasters including contact info, hours, and bean prices
+- ☕ **Roaster Profiles**: Detailed information about coffee roasters including contact info, hours, and bean offerings
-- 🏪 **Cafe Tracking**: Link roasters to their physical cafe locations
-- 👥 **User Accounts**: Sign up for notifications about new locations
+- 👥 **User Accounts**: Sign up for notifications about new roasters
 - 📱 **Cross-platform**: Works on web, Android, and iOS
 - 🔗 **Deep Linking**: Every page is directly linkable
 - 📸 **Photos & Reviews**: Share photos and comments with moderation